-A/B-testing is effective in determining the best way to communicate with your customers.
+A/B testing is effective in determining the best way to communicate with your customers.

 - Comparing subject lines

 - Promotions or informative content—what do your customers prefer?

 - Embedded links in buttons or in text

-- Product images vs scenic images
+- Product images vs. scenic images

-The main purpose of A/B-testing is to determine the impact of a small difference in a message.
-If the differences are too significant it will be difficult to draw any clear conclusions from the results.
+The main purpose of A/B testing is to determine the impact of a small difference in a message.
+If the differences are too significant it'll be difficult to draw any clear conclusions from the results.

-A/B-testing cannot be used in combination with Conditional subject lines and pre-headers.
+A/B testing cannot be used in combination with conditional subject lines and preheaders.

 You may change the percentages allocated to the A and B versions of the message by dragging the black separator.
 However, note that the percentage allocated to version B will always be equal to version A.

-- It takes time for all the recipients to open the message
+- It takes time for all the recipients to open the message.

 Both test versions will be sent at the scheduled time to the defined percentage of recipients.
 The final and best version will then be sent to the remaining audience at the time delay you have specified.